TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 20/2 Chronicles 20.12.md

 ---

-O our God, wilt thou not judge them? for we have no might against this great company that cometh against us; neither know we what to do: but our eyes are upon thee.
+Our God, will you not judge them?
+For we have no might against this great company that comes against us; neither know we what to do, but our eyes are on you."